2 years ago · Cots2019today

 6 # Can visitors stay with a retirement village?

 The retirement village is your home, so friends and family can stay with you.
-Of course, other residents appreciate the fact that they know who their neighbours are, so for a longer stay, residents must talk to their village manager and let them know who is staying and how long.
+Of course, other residents appreciate the fact that they know who their neighbors are, so for a longer stay, residents must talk to their village manager and let them know who is staying and how long.
 For example, if your visitor stays longer than 30 days, this must be discussed with the village manager.

 7 # Can I visit a retirement village before selection?